sinto-aot/forms-flow-ai-automation-testing/README.md

 `robot -d results test-cases/formLandingpage.robot`

 ### Running Specific Test Cases
 Using tags, we may specify test scenarios within a testsuite.
-Use the `-i tagname1` to execute these test cases:  Like, for example, sanity
+Use the `-i tagname` to execute these test cases(for example, sanity).

 `robot -d -i sanity test-cases/formLandingpage.robot`